jmp407/-work-/wherewasi.md

   - [ ] and the gdrive research reference folder for
    [TXVwwi]: https://drive.google.com/drive/folders/0By2JpWr5gXmhRnJzOGgzRzAyR1k?usp=sharing "TXV folder" TXV Not sure how this reference is supposed to work in md but looks like it may have issues
+  - [ ] put these links in the Readme file.

 20161121